thomd/random-files-generator/README.md

     Options:

-      -f, --wordfile   Location of a wordfile
-      -c, --content    Add one line of content to generated files -r, --remove     Remove one line of content from generated files -d, --delete     Delete all generated files
+      -f, --wordfile <file>    Location of a wordfile -e, --extension <ext>    Extension of generated files -c, --content            Add one line of content to generated files -r, --remove             Remove one line of content from generated files -d, --delete             Delete all generated files
       -l, --list               List generated files
       -s, --session            Start a new session
       -v, --version            Output version
       -h, --help               This message

 Paths of generated files are stored in a simple text file `.files` in the current directory (you should `echo ".files" >> ~/.gitignore`).